DeveloperJason/Dynamic-Scaling-UILabel/README.md

 # Dynamic-Scaling-UILabel
-UI Label that scales automatically with the iPhone's font scale
+UI Label that scales automatically with the iOS font scaling settings.

+Create accessible labels that scale while maintaining the features of the UILabel